Resonance Locking of Anharmonic $g$-Modes in Coalescing Neutron Star Binaries

-Using Eq.~(\ref{eqn:mode_amp_locking_phase}) and the energy balancing method described in Ref.~\cite{Yu:23a}, we analytically derive an approximation to the phase correction due to the resonantly locked $g$-modes~\cite{Note1} as where $c$ is the speed of light and $\mathcal{M}_c$ is the system's chirp mass.
+where $c$ is the speed of light, $\eta$ is the symmetric mass ratio, $M_{\rm t}$ is the total mass, and $I_g$ is the overlap integral of the $g$-mode.
+Note that Eq.~(\ref{eqn:deph_psi}) accounts for the RL in a primary NS.
+The contribution from the companion NS may be obtained using the same equation, but with $E_0$, $\kappa_{\rm eff}$, $I_g$, and $\omega_g$ appropriately replaced for the companion.
 We show $\Delta \Psi_g$ using a red dashed line, which agrees well with the numerically calculated dephasing for most of the inspiral.
 The third panel shows that the time shift due to the nonlinear $f$- and $g$-modes relative to the linear $f$-mode tide accumulates to $\mathcal{O}(1.5)\,{\rm ms}$ toward the merger.

 \emph{Discussion.}---We have demonstrated that the lowest-order $g$-mode can have a significantly larger impact on GW signals than what is predicted by linear theory \cite{Lai:94c, Yu:17a, Yu:17b, Kuan:21, Kuan:21b}, since the mode's nonlinear frequency shift enables it to be resonantly locked to the tidal forcing frequency.
-The resonance locking we have presented is a generic feature of BNS inspirals, as our scaling analysis with respect to the orbital frequency implies that the real and imaginary parts of $\Delta_{\rm eff}^2$ are locked for a wide range of $\kappa_{\rm eff}$ and $\gamma_{\rm eff}$.
+The RL of $g$-modes we have presented is a generic feature of BNS inspirals, as our scaling analysis with respect to the orbital frequency implies that the real and imaginary parts of $\Delta_{\rm eff}^2$ are locked for a wide range of $\kappa_{\rm eff}$ and $\gamma_{\rm eff}$.
 This suggests that the phenomenon should be robust to different nuclear equations of state.
-The lock initiates as the gravitational wave frequency crosses the $g$-mode's natural frequency at $f_{\rm gw}\approx 94\,{\rm Hz}$, which implies that this phenomenon occurs well outside the coverage of current numerical relativity simulations~\cite{Hotokezaka:15, Dietrich:18, Foucart:19} that only include the last few orbits of the inspiral.
+The lock initiates as the gravitational wave frequency crosses the $g$-mode's natural frequency at $f_{\rm gw}\approx 94\,{\rm Hz}$, which implies that this phenomenon occurs well outside the coverage of current numerical relativity simulations~\cite{hotokezaka13, Hotokezaka:15, Dietrich:18, Foucart:19} that only include the last few orbits of the inspiral.
 Therefore, our results strongly motivate further analytical studies of the effect's impact on BNS inspirals, and considerations of how to test it via numerical simulations.